Step 4 – Catching the Ox

-Venerable U. Vimalaramsi thus teaches that the final four steps correspond to the four immaterial attainments and Nirvana and Venerable Ajahn Brahm says that the four final steps are not the four immaterial attainments because they are experienced after the four jhanas in step twelve of the sixteens steps of Tranquil Wisdom meditation.
+Venerable U. Vimalaramsi thus teaches that the final four steps correspond to the four immaterial attainments and Nirvana and Venerable Ajahn Brahm says that the four final steps are not the four immaterial attainments because the four immaterial attainments are experienced after the four jhanas in step twelve of the sixteen steps of Tranquil Wisdom meditation.

 He concludes that the final four steps are for contemplation with super power mindfulness after the meditator has emerged from the four jhanas and the four immaterial attainments.

 These two understandings of the teachings of the Buddha can be reconciled from a Zen Sect perspective.
 The Buddha used words to point at the moon and it is easy to fall into the quagmire of words and to miss the moon.

 It doesn’t matter if all four jhanas and all four immaterial attainments arrive at step twelve of the sixteen step meditation as taught by Venerable Ahajn Brahm, or if they are spread out (the first jhana of joy arising at step five, the second jhana of serene happiness arising at step six, the third jhana of tranquility arising at step seven, the fourth jhana of equanimity arising at step eight, and the four immaterial attainments arising at steps thirteen through sixteen) as taught by Venerable.
 U. Vimalaramsi.

 It doesn’t matter because one teacher reports his experiences and another teacher reports his and we will never find the Buddha outside ourselves.